PromG-dev/ekg_bpic15/README.md

 - **json_files/BPICXX_DS.json** - json file that contains a description for the different datasets for BPICXX (event tables etc)

-For all datasets (excluding BPIC19) we provide:
+For datasets BPIC14, BPIC16 we provide:

 - **file_preparation/bpicXX_prepare.py** - normalizes the original CSV data to an event table in CSV format required for the import and stores the output in the directory _ROOT/data/.BPICXX/prepared/_
-- For BPIC19, no preparation is required
+- For datasets BPIC14, BPIC17 and BPIC19 no preparation is required

 ### main script
 There is one script that creates the Event/System knowledge graph: **ekg_creator/main.py**